microsoftgraph/msgraph-sdk-php-core/UPGRADING.md

 ### Introducing the `GraphClientException`
-This will be the exception type thrown going forward with regard to Graph client and GraphRequest configuration issues
+This will be the exception type thrown going forward with regard to Graph client and GraphRequest configuration issues.

 ### Introducing the `GraphServiceException`